BillFlugrath/NeRF_BlenderDataPipeline/NeRF_BlenderDataPipeline/BlenderFiles/readme_by_bill.txt

 3) There are several user defined variables in the script that need to be manually set, these are:

-    input_images_path = "./tmp" folder with the previously output image sequence save_file_out_name = "training_data_final.npz" final filename with training data to output input_poses_path = "./camera_poses.npz" file that contains the temp npz file num_images = 106  the number of images in the sequence
+    input_images_path = "./tmp" folder with the previously output image sequence input_images_base_name ="fileout"  base name of each image without the concatenated image number input_images_file_type = ".jpg"  image file type such as jpg or png save_file_out_name = "training_data_final.npz" final filename with training data to output input_poses_path = "./camera_poses.npz" file that contains the temp npz file num_images = 106  the number of images in the sequence